Skip to Content

 There are parades in Grand Place, and it is the site of the markets’ most prominent Christmas tree and the largest nativity scene.
 As in Rockefeller Center in New York, a giant Norway Spruce gets a special convoy to the center of town where it is brilliantly decorated and becomes part of the festivities.

-More than 10 times a night, the square floods with crowds anxious to witness the lights spectacular, even if they’ve seen it two or three times already.
-The opulent buildings themselves are a UNESCO World Heritage Site, and there’s nothing quite like seeing them lit up this way.
+Numerous times every night Grand Place comes alive when the square floods with crowds anxious to witness the sound and lights spectacular, even if they’ve seen it two or three times already.
+The opulent buildings themselves are a UNESCO World Heritage Site, and there’s nothing quite like seeing them blanketed in the colors of the rainbow.

 Building with a large tower lit up blue at night.